-Ronnen Ben-Arie is a doctoral candidate at the Division of Government and Political Theory at the School of Political Sciences at the Haifa University.
-His doctoral research examines the concept “Spaces of Resistance” in the political thought of Michel Foucault and Gilles Deleuze and explores possibilities for resistance and change in political order.
-Ben-Arie graduated the Architecture Department of the Bezalel Academy and holds a Masters degree from the Cohn Institute for the History and Philosophy of Science and Ideas at Tel-Aviv University.
-He is also a member of the research group for political and philosophical thought of space, which is part of the Lexicon Group for Political Thought at the Minerva Humanities Center.
+Ronnen Ben-Arie is a PhD candidate at the department of Government and Political Theory of the School of Political Sciences at the University of Haifa.
+His dissertation explores the concepts of resistance in the political thought of Deleuze and Foucault, as a basis to think of possibilities for change of social and political order.
+Ben-Arie graduated the architecture department at the Bezal’el Academy for Art and Design and completed his MA at the Cohn Institution for the History and Philosophy of Sciences and Ideas at TAU.
+He is also a member of the research group on the political and philosophical theory of space which is part of the Lexicon for Political Theory in the Minerva Humanities Center.

 Moria Ben Barak is a PhD candidate at the department of Philosophy at the Tel Aviv University and a research assistant at the Minerva Center for Humanities at Tel Aviv University.
 She has completed her BA in Philosophy and Management and her MA in philosophy (magna cum laude) at Tel Aviv University.
 Her primary field of interest is Metaphilosophy and Aesthtic Life.

 Roii Ball has completed his BA in History at Tel-Aviv University, and will commence his History graduate studies next year at the University of California, Los Angeles.
 His interests revolve around colonialism, landscape and culture, and he is currently working on German colonialism in Eastern Europe in the 19th and 20th centuries.